barotto/IBMulator/README.md

-* savestates won't work while the serial port is in use, as it's currently not possible to save and restore the same state on both the client and the server (you can always save just before starting using the port, ie. just before establishing a null modem connection in a game).
+* savestates won't work while the serial port is in use, as it's currently not possible to save and restore the same state on both the client and the server (you can always save just before starting using the port, ie. just before establishing a network connection in a game).

 ### Parallel port